Filipondios/The-Mathall-Project/README.md

 <br>

-## Mathall 2.2.0 Preview
+## Mathall 2.2.1 Preview
 ![imagen](https://user-images.githubusercontent.com/91225771/176029340-1082e20c-76e6-4193-9e2c-87e8935c13c8.png)

 ## Whats new in Mathall?
 - Row echelon form of any matrix.
 - Inverse of a square matrix.
 - Transpose of any matrix.
+- Inproved understandig of the program for the user.
 - New input system: Fractions will be accepted.
 At this day, Mathall only accepts integer or fraction numbers.
 - Domentation is available now in the folder Mathall/doc.
 To see all documentation in your browser, open index.html.

 <br>

 ## Whats next in Mathall?
-- Resolution of any equation system.
 - A new package to perform calculations on the euclidean space **(Possibly this update will come in Mathall 3.0.0)**